-- evaluating the composition and work of the board - preparing a proposal to the Meeting regarding election of the Board and the Chairman of the Board - preparing a proposal, in cooperation with the company's Audit Committee, to the Meeting regarding election of auditor - preparing a proposal to the Meeting regarding fees to the Board, divided between the Chairman and other members, as well as any remuneration for committee work, and auditor - preparing a proposal to the Meeting regarding a chairman for the Meeting - where necessary, recommendation of changes to the principles for composition of the next Nomination Committee.
+- evaluating the composition and work of the Board - preparing a proposal to the Meeting regarding election of the Board and the Chairman of the Board - preparing a proposal, in cooperation with the company's Audit Committee, to the Meeting regarding election of auditor - preparing a proposal to the Meeting regarding fees to the Board, divided between the Chairman and other members, as well as any remuneration for committee work, and auditor - preparing a proposal to the Meeting regarding a Chairman for the Meeting - where necessary, recommendation of changes to the principles for composition of the next Nomination Committee

-Nomination Committee's work ahead of the 2017 Annual General Meeting
+Nomination Committee's work ahead of the 2018 Annual General Meeting

-Ahead of the 2017 Annual General Meeting, the Nomination Committee held four minuted meetings and has had contact in between.
-In its work, the Nomination Committee has taken note of the internal evaluation of the Board's work, taken note of the Chairman's account of the Board's work and the company's strategies, and interviewed individual Board members.
+Ahead of the 2018 Annual General Meeting, the Nomination Committee held five minuted meetings and was in regular contact in between.
+In its work, the Nomination Committee has taken note of the internal evaluation of the Board's work, taken the Chairman's account of the Board's work and the CEO's account of the company's strategies.
+The Nomination Committee Chairman has also interviewed individual Board members.